 The steps are shown on Blackpool Council's diagram below and include:

 Step 1 29th March 2021 Schools and Colleges return.

 Step 2 not before April 12th, Non-essential retail and outside hospitality opens

 Step 3 May 17th, Socialising increases and inside hospitality and hotels opens.

-Step 4 June 21st, nightclubs and most restrictions removed.
+Step 4 July 19th, nightclubs and most restrictions removed. (was June 21st)